Mobility Panel - When Mobility Becomes a Societal Project

 Editor-in-Chief of the International Journal of Managing Projects in Business

-She has also served as Distinguished Visiting Scholar at the University of Technology Sydney (Australia), Associate Dean of Research at ESG UQAM, and Director of Graduate Programs in Project Management.
+She has also served as a Distinguished Visiting Scholar at the University of Technology Sydney (Australia), Associate Dean of Research at ESG UQAM, and Director of Graduate Programs in Project Management.
+Earlier in her career, she practiced law at international law firms and worked as a consultant for companies and government organizations in the areas of strategy and project management.

 Nathalie Drouin has received four prestigious research awards: